Regan298/Disaster-Master/Architectural Design.md

 **Multi-purpose Network View**

-Concern 9 - That Developing a program that simultaneously supports functionality for networked and non-networked environments is not possible:
+Concern 9 - Developing a program that simultaneously supports functionality for environments that are networked and non-networked, with regards to NGO client machine quantity.
 If the program is unable to run both and offline and online functionality over a working LAN, the effects would cause the program to have only one option to run a simulation.
 This would affect RedR's training capabilities.
 Due to the program not being able to run two online and offline functions then the project would have to develop two separate programs that run.
 One program would run on one computer that does not require a LAN, the second program would run a server over a LAN connecting to multiple computers.
 This would increase the size of the project significantly, requiring perhaps duplicate code between programs.